AlyneSoares/wiki_bdd/README.md

 # BDD AUTOMATION TEST

+This is a functional model.
+to learn how it works, make sure you have [TestCafé](https://github.com/DevExpress/testcafe) with [CucumberJS](https://github.com/cucumber/cucumber-js) installed.

+In a terminal you open the root folder of the model and run
+> & npm install

+So it creates a new folder **"node_modules"**.
+Then run
+> $ npm test

+_Shazam!_

+You can see a full project with more features, pages and steps in the first OE BDD test, in [Logicalis](https://github.com/intelimen/logicalis/tree/tests_bdd/tests/regression) regression tests.

-## How to Develop the tests
+## How to Code the tests
- This regression test is based in [TestCafé](https://devexpress.github.io/testcafe/integration) with [CucumberJS](https://github.com/cucumber/cucumber-js).

-   A model package with files and folders organization pre-determinated is disposable [here](https://github.com/AlyneSoares/wiki_bdd/edit/master/README.md), so it's only needed to fill the gaps of information, especificals of each project.
+Within [this repo](https://github.com/AlyneSoares/wiki_bdd/edit/master/README.md) as it's presented, you only need to fill the gaps of information and especification of your own project, like selectors and features to make a new one and run.

+ ### The Project Structure:
-   The structure of the folders is the Ghenkis engine format, so the folder's names and ordenation are fixed:
+ The structure of the folders is the Ghenkis engine format, so the folder's names and ordination are fixed.

-In the folder **"features"** you will save the *.feature* files, where the scenarios and test cases will be.
-Also you'll have other 2 folders: **"support"** and **"step_definition"**.
-   **In "suport":** some files that make the test run: just let them do their job.
-But, you will have to update 'environment" with the url you want to work on.
-   Also, you'll have the folder **pages** where you will save all selectors you want.
-I strongly suggest using page object to organize them.
+There are two .json files to read and edit, if you need:
+* *package.json* - It has the commands to run the test in different browsers, commands to play part of them and to run in different enviroments;
+* *env.json* - It's where you determine the urls to play your tests

+The folders of the package:
+* features - *Here is where the features files will be*
-   **In "step_definitions**":  you will find the file *generalSteps.js* where most general actions of navigations can be found.
-You can also create and edit as you want.
+  * step_definitions - *You will find the file generalSteps.js where most general actions of navigations can be found.
+You can also create and edit as you want.*
+  * support - *Where the support files to cucumber run, and the folder pages stay*
+    * pages - *Where the files with the page elements are*
+* reports - *Where the files to automation report and the folder to save the screenshots stay*

+The files **".features"** you will save the scenarios and test cases.

 ## How to Run the tests
-1. Make sure TestCafe and Cucumber are installed in your machine (read the original ReadMe bellow)
+1. Make sure TestCafe and Cucumber are installed in your machine
-2. Use the command: nmp install
+2. Use the command: npm install
-3. and to run the test: npm test
+3. Run the test: npm test (or use the commands in package.json to change browser, environment and chose the feature you want to run)

-##Now the original Readme

-### Integration of TestCafe and CucumberJS

-This is a demonstration of integration [TestCafé](https://github.com/DevExpress/testcafe) into [CucumberJS](https://github.com/cucumber/cucumber-js) tests using TestCafe and Cucumber.

-Big thank you to [helen-dikareva](https://github.com/helen-dikareva/) for your help in starting the integration with your [repo](https://github.com/helen-dikareva/testcafe-cucumber-demo).
-This is a fork of all of the hard work you've put in.

-Also, thanks to the team at [TestCafé](https://github.com/DevExpress/testcafe) for allowing testers to break away from Selenium.

-**Depreciation Notice** - [There are talks to officially support the Gherkin syntax in TestCafé](https://github.com/DevExpress/testcafe/issues/1373#issuecomment-291526857).
-Once those changes are in place I will no longer support this repo.
-Please voice your support of these changes becoming native to TestCafé.
+### A little reading about BDD
+BDD means Behavior Driven Development, so as the name says, it's a method of development.
+The stories are written under a role view, like a visitor, a user, the administrator.
+The stories tell whats the context, the actions and whats expected, divided by "Given/ When/ Then" commands.

+**Given** is the statement to the situation:
+> _**Given** I logged in;_
+> _**Given** I have a banana in my cart_

+It means that the user context is that the account is valid and it is logged; also that the user has a banana in the cart; so when the test run we understand that this is the situation to beginthe test.

+**When** is the action:
+> _**When** I 'increase the product'_
+> _**When** I click 'the logout button'_

+Those are steps of actions.
+This is how the cucumber knows what is the sequences that reproduce the story/ test case.

+**Then** is the result:
+> _**Then** I should see the 'spinner'_
+> _**Then** I should see 'welcome' in the page title_

+This is what you are expecting to happen.

-## Versions
+## This repo versions
 <table>
 <tr>
     <td>TestCafé</td>